-Implementation of the ESMP will be a contractual obligation between the Contractor and the Project Implementation Unit (PIU), SFERP.
+Implementation of the ESMP will be a contractual obligation between the Contractor and the PIU, SFERP.
 The Contractor shall engage full-time technical staff capable of carrying out the monitoring activities as proposed in the ESMP as contractual obligations under the contract agreement.

-Environmental and Social Team - PIU will carry out monitoring activities related to the project during the construction phase by using checklists and notify the Contractor of any violations of the ESMP, check the progress reports, advise the client and contractor regarding any violations which require further action and maintain a record of events and surveys for reference.
+Environmental and Social (E&S) Team of PIU will carry out monitoring activities related to the project during the construction phase by using checklists and notify the Contractor of any violations of the ESMP, check the progress reports, advise the client and contractor regarding any violations which require further action and maintain a record of events and surveys for reference.
+The overall responsibility of ESMP implementation for the SFERP lies with E&S Team which is established within PIU, to be headed by Project Director (PD).